-All the answers to your questions for your NCFE assignments and ready for you to cut, copy and claim as your own.
+All answers to your questions for NCFE course assignments.
+Units ready for you to cut, copy and claim as your own.
 Please click through to the page listed below or see the sections on this page.
 No need to work to hard, but if you wish you can find and replace with your own business or organisation in the examples.

 Let your fellow students know, share and post on social media these pages of answers for the †NCFE level 2 certificate in digital promotion for business qualification.

 Unit 02 Understanding search engine optimisation for business

 Unit 03 Coordinating the use of digital media for business

 Unit 04 Coordinating offline and digital media for business

 Unit 05 Emergent digital techniques for business

 Unit 06 Producing digital promotional content for business

 Unit 07 Data protection and digital media for business